YounoussaBen/OpenAI_OCR/readme.md

-# API Documentation
+# Open Image API

 This API provides several endpoints to extract text from images using OpenAI's GPT-4 with Vision model and generate an image of a store menu using OpenAI's DALL-E model.
+Additionally, it offers an endpoint to create variations of input images.

 ## Table of Contents